-National Secretary: Well, Commander-in-Chief, it strikes me that we ought to have some official statement, some record presented here, so it will get into the proceedings, a record of the extraordinary and splendid demonstration made by the Commandery-in-Chief here in this Grand Army parade. the greatest in the history of the organization, and, surely, we ought to have an official record.
-I am told, Commander-in-Chief, almost officially, that we had 3,026 members of the organization in our Sons of Veterans column, and it strikes me we ought to have it in the contact of the country of the contact of the contact of the country of the contact of the country o to have it in the record in the proper form.
+National Secretary: Well, Commander-in-Chief, it strikes me that we ought to have some official statement, some record presented here, so it will get into the proceedings, a record of the extraordinary and splendid demonstration made by the Commandery in-Chief here in this Grand Army parade.
+It is the greatest in the history of the organization, and, surely, we ought to have an official record.
+I am told, Commander-in-Chief, most officially, that we had 3,026 members of the organization ons Veterans column, and it strikes me we ought to have it in the record in the proper form.

 Commander-in-Chief: The National Secretary is quite right.
-A. J. Whittee, of Massachusetts: I want to say this: Past Commander-in-Chief Amics has asked me to give him the number and he inber and he is to make a report later.
+Willee of Massachusetts: I want to say this: Past ber and he is to make a report later.

 Commander-in-Chief: Is the Chief-of-Staff present?
-I understand that such a report is being prepared and will be presented to the Event sented to the Encampment before its adjournment.
+I usederstand that such a report is being prepared and will be presented to the Encampment before its adjournment.